buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorStyle.md

 See geometry use definitions at _IfcDoorStyleOperationTypeEnum_ for the correct usage of opening symbols for different operation types.

-> HISTORY&nbsp; New entity in IFC2x.
+> HISTORY  New entity in IFC2x.

 { .deprecated}
-> DEPRECATION&nbsp; The entity is deprecated and shall not be used.
+> DEPRECATION  The entity is deprecated and shall not be used.
 The new entity _IfcDoorType_ shall be used instead.

 ## Attributes